rlennon/smallwindow21/README.md

 ### Communication

-    <Slack, Teams, Email -pick one tool> is the preferred method of communication.
+    Slack is the preferred method of communication.
     Communication in this order: <as above - tools and order of preference>
-    If a demonstration is required use <tool>, record the session and upload to the Slack channel.
+    If a demonstration is required use Zoom, record the session and upload to the Slack channel.
     No Slack communications between "<Time and Timezone>".
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.